From code to deploy in 30 minutes 🚀

 You’re now up and running! 💪

-You are always very welcome to ask questions in Slack - we’re happy to help!
+You are always very welcome to ask questions in your onboarding channel on Slack - we’re happy to help!

 Also, feel free to explore our FAQ for answers to frequently asked questions and onboarding guidance.